How to Take Kindle Fire Pictures & Videos

 Delete, Delete, Delete!
 Share, Share, Share!

-With the camera not being a regular forward facing one, you'll no doubt have the need to delete many of your attempts at capturing the world around you.
+With the camera not being a regular forward facing one, you'll no doubt need to delete many of your attempts at capturing the world around you.
 I know I did!
 Just tap and hold down on a picture or video and you'll be given a ton of additional options, such as delete, rename, and share.

 Photo Editing Apps